MonashMath/SCI1022/Git.md

 > On the GitHub page for your project, click on the "Branch: master" drop-down list, and select the  `add_shakespeare_sonnets` branch.
 Confirm that this branch has an additional commit compared to `master`, and the presence of the cover from the 1609's edition of Shake-Speares Sonnets on the home page of the project.
 ----

-> *__Note:__* While we are following these steps using a single GitHub account, we ask you to make the effort to think as if these steps where followed by a collaborator of us that wants to add new contents to the main page of our project or, otherwise, ourselves adding content to the `README.md` file corresponding to the project of our collaborator.
+> *__Note:__* While we are following these steps using a single GitHub account, we ask you to imagine that these steps where followed by one of our collaborators that wants to add new contents to the main page of our project.
+Alternatively, we could also imagine ourselves adding content to the `README.md` file corresponding to the project of our collaborator.

 ### 1.11.3.
 Create a Pull Request
 <a id="markdown-create-a-pull-request" name="create-a-pull-request"></a>

 A pull request (PR) is a way to alert the GitHub repository owner(s) that you want to make some changes to their project.
-It allows them to **review the changes proposed** and make sure that they look the way they should before before merging themqgiq on the `master` branch.
+It allows them to **review the changes proposed** and make sure that they are correct before before merging them to the `master` branch.
 In order to create a PR, click on the "Compare & pull request" green button shown in [Figure 8](#fig_branch_pushed).
 This leads to the page shown in [Figure 9](#fig_pr_create)

 <a name="fig_pr_create"></a> <img src="figures/github_create_pr.png" alt="" width="100%"/><br>
 Figure 9.
 The create PR page.

 In general, it is desirable to write a thorough report of the changes to be merged.
-We, nevertheless, skip this step, as the title suggested by GitHub is already an accurate description of the PR.
+Here we will skip this step, as the title suggested by GitHub is already an accurate description of the PR.
 In order to create the PR, we have to click on the "Create pull request" button.
 This leads you to the page shown in [Figure 10](#fig_pr).

 <a name="fig_pr"></a> <img src="figures/pr_page.png" alt="" width="100%"/><br>
 Figure 10.
 The PR page.